awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT-usage-notes.md

 As another example, the following command enables the user HR both to perform ALTER commands on the employees table and to grant and revoke the same privilege for other users\.

 ```
-grant ALTER on datashare employees to HR with grant option;
+grant ALTER on table employees to HR with grant option;
 ```

-HR can't grant privileges for any operation other than ALTER, or on any other datashare than employees\.
+HR can't grant privileges for any operation other than ALTER, or on any other table than employees\.

 Having privileges granted on a view doesn't imply having privileges on the underlying tables\.
 Similarly, having privileges granted on a schema doesn't imply having privileges on the tables in the schema\.
 Instead, grant access to the underlying tables explicitly\.